The governors are parents, teachers and people who live in our wider community.

 Sean has been the headteacher at Ashmead since September 2011.
 Prior to that he was the deputy head of a school in Tower Hamlets where he attended all governing body meetings.

-Dean Johnstone, co-opted governor, Chair of Governors, member of C&A Committee
+Dean Johnstone, co-opted governor, Chair of Governors, member of CFC Committee

 “My motivation is aimed at ensuring all children succeed, especially those who face additional barriers to learning”

-Harriet Becher, c0-opted governor, Vice-Chair of governing body and Chair Resources Committee
+Harriet Becher, co-opted governor and Chair of Resources Committee

 Harriet has been a parent governor since November 2012 and has a daughter in the school.
 As well as being vice-chair, she also chairs the Curriculum and Achievement Committee, which oversees children’s learning and progress.
 Harriet works in central government, in the Department for Education, where she is currently an assistant director in the Qualifications and Curriculum Division.